 In this wonderfully creative sequel to Dear Peter Rabbit, Alma Flor Ada imagines what it would be like if a few beloved fairy-tale characters were pen pals.
 Leslie Tryon’s intricate and colorful illustrations make the unique epistolary format fun for young readers.”

-What are your favorite fairytale retellings for kids?By signing up you agree to our Terms of Service
+What are your favorite fairytale books and retellings for kids?By signing up you agree to our Terms of Service